The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 Bar size represents relative portfolio safety per historical crisis data.
 Not all crises are identical.

-Why Warren Buffett Hates Gold — And Why He's Not Wrong (But Not Entirely Right Either)
+Why Warren Buffett Hates Gold — And Why He's Not Entirely Right

 "Gold gets dug out of the ground in Africa, or someplace.
 Then we melt it down, dig another hole, bury it again and pay people to stand around guarding it.
 It has no utility.
 Anyone watching from Mars would be scratching their head." — Warren Buffett, Harvard, 1998

 📊 But Since 2000, Gold Has Actually Beaten the S&P 500 Gold has risen approximately 800% since 2000.
 The S&P 500 has risen approximately 400% over the same period.
-Gold surged 67% in 2025 alone; Berkshire Hathaway gained only 9% that same year.
+Gold surged 67% in 2025; Berkshire Hathaway gained only 9% that same year.
 Buffett applies a 50-year growth lens.
-If you are 55 protecting wealth in a geopolitical crisis environment, gold has served you considerably better recently.
-Both views can be correct simultaneously — for different investors with different time horizons and goals.
+For someone at 55 protecting wealth in a geopolitical crisis environment, gold has served considerably better.
+Both views can be correct — for different investors with different time horizons.

 Gold vs Bitcoin in 2026 — Which Is the Real Safe Haven?